Serving

 6. Place Butter and Salt Pork in a sauté pan and fry gently until the pork renders and starts to become crisp.
 Stir in Onion mix and continue to fry stirring until onions are translucent and threatening to color.

 7. If using flour (see Note-6), stir it in and fry stirring over gentle heat about 2 minutes, making sure it does not brown at all.
-Then slowly whisk in reserved clam liquid (from pot, cans or stock per Note-1).
+Then slowly whisk in some broth from the potatoes.

-8. Combine Potatoes and their liquid with the Onion Mix, then stir in Clams and Half & Half.
+8. Stir Onion mix into the pot with the Potatoes, then stir in Clams and Half & Half.
 Adjust liquid with stock or clam juice if needed and season with Salt and Pepper.
 Simmer for about 5 minutes to blend flavors.

 9. Serve immediately or cool quickly and refrigerate for future use.
 Just bring back to a simmer when needed.